-For small businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.
+For growing businesses that have been using the traditional methods of contact and customer data management, spreadsheets may be the go-to tool.

 Your Excel sheets are all good till you have a few hundred entries and a small team of people working on them.
 But as your business grows, customer data increases, and more people are added to your team, that is when the trouble starts.
 Chaos and confusion follow.

-That is when you start pondering the CRM vs. Excel dilemma that most small business owners often go through.
+That is when you start pondering the CRM vs. Excel dilemma that most growing business owners often go through.
 You have to make a decision before things go out of hand.

 Spreadsheets are very handy for any business, but your customer data needs more than what Excel can offer.
 Sales CRM software, on the other hand, is explicitly built to organize and manage customer data and scale along with your business.